CesiumCs/CesiumCs/README.md

 # hi

-i'm cesium or christian. whichever is fine. i know a teeny amount of js and i want to learn go and c but idk how likely that is to happen.
+i'm cesium or christian. whichever is fine. i know some js but i'm really bad at coding so ive been spending my time making stupid websites nobody will ever visit on purpose